FlowFuse/website/src/handbook/product/personas/index.md

 I want a professional partner with seamless enterprise integration, security, and a reliable architecture, so that I can use Node-RED in corporate and production environments.

-4. **Scale Node-RED**
-As Sahib, Startup CTO and Isabella, IIoT Project Lead, I want to orchestrate a fleet of Node-RED instances, so that their management is simplified.

-5. **Team Collaboration**
-As Sahib, Startup CTO and Isabella, IIoT Project Lead, I want to collaborate with my colleagues on Node-RED projects, so that we can share ideas and work together effectively.